GerrityJack/NPRE247/NPRE247_CP1/README.txt

-Run ThreeComponentDecayChain.py with input ThreeComponentDecayChainInput.txt.
+Run ThreeComponentDecayChain.py with an input file (ThreeComponentDecayChainInput.txt).
 In the terminal, it looks like this: python3 ThreeComponentDecayChain.py ThreeComponentDecayChainInput.txt

 The input file should contain: